edezhic/prest/README.md

 ### what's next
 This is a hobby project and plans change frequently, but there are things I'd likely work on or consider next:
-+ fill in examples' readmes
-+ cut the first release and switch examples to use it
++ session management integration
++ better blockchain examples
++ cut down swc example
++ fix rustls example